 A director of TWT Group Ltd, Mr Fai-Peng Chen had an interest as an associate of Minter Ellison.
 This firm provides legal and consulting advice to TWT Group Ltd in the ordinary course of business.
-The value of transactions during the year amounted to \$2,990 (2011: nil).
+The value of transactions during the year amounted to \$nil (2012: nil).

 The group leases warehouse premises from TWT Umbrella Co.
 Ltd, a company associated with Mr Xu.
-The amount paid was \$764,845 (2011: \$225,486) and is based on market rates of rent for similar properties in the area.
+The amount paid was \$777,315 (2012: \$764,845) and is based on market rates of rent for similar properties in the area.
+During the period, a contractual commitment was been entered into with TWT Umbrella Co.
+Ltd for rental of factory premises.
+Refer to Note 15.